There’s no yes or no answer here, but I will give you some points to consider that will help make your decision easier.

 Take a class, prepare rigorously, and establish a study schedule.
-Follow this schedule religiously to increase your familiarity with the test, and its format.
+Follow this schedule religiously to increase your familiarity with the test.

 In order to make this reapplication your last, you have to show improvement over your previous app.
 Retaking the GMAT and receiving a higher score will accomplish that.

 - You blame you’re not-so-brilliant score on a bad day and know that if you retake the GMAT you’d have a meaningfully higher score.

 Were you not feeling well or had a poor night’s sleep prior to the GMAT?
 Students taking the exam for the first time may have a lower score due to nerves or unfamiliarity with the testing environment.
 Your comfort level will probably be higher the second or third time around, which can improve your score.